Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ### Creating a new build job in Jenkins

-1. From the Jenkins home page, click  the **New Item** link.
+1. From the Jenkins home page, click the**New Item** link.
 Provide a name for the build definition, select **Maven project** and click **OK**.

     <img class="myImg" src="images/newbuilddef.png" alt="New Build Definition"/>

 1. Now scroll down to the **Source code Management** section.
 Select  **Git**  and provide the clone URL of the Azure DevOps Git repo in the format
-   `http://dev.azure.com/{your org name}{team project name}/_git/MyShuttleDocker`.
+   `http://dev.azure.com/{your org name}/{team project name}/_git/MyShuttle`.
 If you do not see **Git** under Source code management (not a usual thing), you will need to install/enable the Git plugin.

    <img class="myImg" src="images/jenkins-vstsrepo.png" alt="Configuring Azure DevOps Git URL"/>

 1. Your Azure repo is very likely to be private.
-Unless you have public repo, you should provide the credentials to access the repository.
+Unless you have a public repo, you should provide the credentials to access the repository.
 If you do not have one or don't remember the credentials, go to your Azure Repos and select the **Clone** option.
 Select **Generate Credentials** and enter a `User name` and `Password`.
 Click **Save Git Credentials** to save.

    <img class="myImg" src="images/vsts-generategitcreds.png" alt="Generating Git Credentials"/>